cindyzwang/bulletter/README.md

 ![popup]

-JavaScript and jQuery are used to build the front end and manipulate the DOM.
+JavaScript is used to build the front end and manipulate the DOM.
 Chrome Storage saves data which is then accessed through the API.
-FileSaver.js allows the content to download.
 Downloading the file clears the extension's data in storage.

 ## V 0.0.0.2
 !!!
 To Dos !!!
-* replace jQuery with JS: jQuery is making this really hefty
+* [x] replace jQuery with JS
-* add PDF capabilities: PDF text books are all the rage
+* [ ] add PDF capabilities: PDF text books are all the rage

 [bulletter]: https://chrome.google.com/webstore/detail/bulletter/aofpcjgkejmkjjcklmooaidilaodfjlp
-[wiki]: ./docs/wiki.png
+[wiki]: ./store-images/wiki.png
-[wiki-doc]: ./docs/wiki-doc.png
+[wiki-doc]: ./store-images/wiki-doc.png
-[popup]: ./docs/popup.png
+[popup]: ./store-images/popup2.png